axibase/atsd/api/data/series/aggregate.md

 By default, if the period does not contain any detailed values, the period is excluded from results.

 Change this behavior with an interpolation function.
-The interpolation function substitutes the missing period and calculate its value based on previous and next period values.
+The interpolation function substitutes the missing period and calculates its value based on previous and next period values.

 > Note that missing period values are interpolated from aggregate values of neighboring periods and not raw values.